Is cinnamon a nut allergy?

 Is cinnamon safe for tree nut allergy sufferers?

-Cross-reactivity to cinnamon
+Cross-reactivity to Cinnamon

 left image of a tree nut, right image of cinnamon being poured out of a spoon and into a bowl.
 Overlay words say "cross reactivity"